 J. Richard Middleton.
 A New Heaven and a New Earth: Reclaiming Biblical Eschatology.
 Grand Rapids: Baker Academic, 2014.

-Many moons ago (not really, but some days it feels like forever), as an undergrad I read Al Wolters’ Creation Regained and I remember the hype the instructor and other students had for this book (I was attending Redeemer University College, where Wolters was and is a professor).
+Many moons ago (not really, but some days it feels like forever), as an undergrad, I read Al Wolters’ Creation Regained and I remember the hype the instructor and other students had for this book (I was attending Redeemer University College, where Wolters was and still is a professor).
 I recall being less than completely impressed by it, though I don’t recall why.
 It was shelved, and, for the most part, forgotten/ignored for many years after that.
-It was not because I disagreed with Wolters (for the most part I did agree, except on a few nitpicky bits), but my best guess is that I just wasn’t in a place in my own studies and development to really dive into a big picture sweep of biblical worldview questions.
-Last year I won a copy (three cheers for free books! thanks Baker Academic) of J. Richard Middleton’s A New Heaven and a New Earth, which explores in a fresh and comprehensive way much of what Wolters had written about in Creation Regained.
+It was not because I disagreed with Wolters; for the most part I did agree, except on a few nitpicky bits.
+My best guess is that my interests, studies, and development wasn’t in worldview questions, but elsewhere.
+Recently I won a copy (three cheers for free books! thanks Baker Academic) of J. Richard Middleton’s A New Heaven and a New Earth, which explores in a fresh and comprehensive way much of what Wolters had written about in Creation Regained.
 This time around, the topic grabbed me, and this volume is one I got excited about, and which delivered.

 What it’s about:

-A New Heaven and a New Earth is written as a corrective approach to so much theology which Middleton shows has been influenced by the inclusion of ideas from Greek philosophy with Christian theology.
-More specifically, Middleton is addressing the view of the ultimate direction of the created order as a whole, and humanity within that world and the cosmic salvation and renewal of creation which Scripture presents- that is, he is taking a narratival approach to the scope of Scripture and the vision for the future in provides.
-The common picture of “where we are going” is many circles is of death as a separation of soul and body, with disembodied souls “going to heaven” after death.
-This, argues Middleton doesn’t square with the biblical depiction of a renewed creation which, having the curse of sin removed and creation healed, will reflect the original intent of creation as a place of flourishing and abundance on the earth which God made good, and place humanity into to cultivate and function as God’s vice-regents over.
+A New Heaven and a New Earth is written as a corrective to theological assumptions (worldviews) which Middleton shows has been influenced by the inclusion of ideas from Greek philosophy with Christian theology.
+More specifically, Middleton is addressing the view of the ultimate direction of the created order as a whole, and humanity within that world, and the cosmic salvation and renewal of creation which Scripture presents- that is, he is taking a narratival approach to the scope of Scripture and the vision for the future in provides.
+The common picture of “where we are going” in many circles is of death as a separation of soul and body, with disembodied souls “going to heaven” after death.
+This, argues Middleton doesn’t square with the biblical depiction of a renewed creation which, having the curse of sin removed and creation healed, will reflect the original intent of creation as a place of flourishing and abundance on the earth which God made good, and into which God placed humanity to cultivate and function as God’s vice-regents.
 Middleton is seeking to recover the vision of resurrection life in the new creation.

-While the implications section is very much welcome in order work out how the biblical picture of eschatology applies to the life of the Church, there is a bit of a gap here.
+While the implications section is very much welcome in order to work out how the biblical picture of eschatology applies to the life of the Church, there is a bit of a gap here.
 Middleton’s exegetical and theological work is beyond the average pew-sitter.
-Most of those who have been through formal theological education have been exposed to most of what Middleton is advocating for.
-Pastors and Academics have for quite some time had this view in mind (as best I can tell), but part of the struggle is moving this from the world of the formally trained, to the pews where the problematic view still persists.
-Most average church-goers are not prepared to read a 300+ page work dealing with the historical development of eschatalogical and soteriological assumptions.
-The basic model Middleton presents has been presented by Wolters, NT Wright, and others at the scholarly and, to a lesser extent, more popular level.
-While Middleton’s treatment (in my humble opinion) exceeds both in comprehensiveness and style the other treatments of this topic which I’ve read, it doesn’t bring much in terms of an original vision.
+Most of those who have been through formal theological education have been exposed to most of what Middleton is advocating for in the previous sections.
+Many (perhaps even most) Pastors and Academics have for quite some time had this view in mind (as best I can tell), but part of the struggle is bringing doctrinal/worldview conclusions from the world of the formally trained, to the pews where the problematic view still persists.
+Most average church-goers are not prepared to read a 300+ page work dealing with the historical development of eschatalogical and soteriological assumptions, and the influence of Platonic and Stoic ideas on anthropology, eschatology, etc. The basic model Middleton presents has been presented by Wolters, NT Wright, and others at the scholarly and, to a lesser extent, more popular level.
+While Middleton’s treatment (in my humble opinion) exceeds previous work on this topic which I’ve read both in comprehensiveness and style, it doesn’t bring much in terms of an original vision.
 It does what has been done before, only better.
 What hasn’t been done in anything I’ve seen, is take this vision and make it more accessible.
 I know this wasn’t Middleton’s goal- he wasn’t writing a popular level book, but an academic one, but I think what the church needs is a well crafted popular level version of this.
-Theologically trained leaders will need to do some of their own work with this to make it reflect in their leadership.
+Theologically trained leaders will need to do some of their own work with this to make this reflect in their leadership.